 General Counsel or heads of legal play a vital role as senior legal services practice leaders in the Australian Government.
-General Counsel have oversight and responsibility for the vast majority of legal issues arising in the Commonwealth and manage, directly or indirectly, the majority of lawyers working in Commonwealth entities.
+They oversee and are responsible for most legal issues arising in the Commonwealth.
+They also manage, directly or indirectly, most lawyers working in Commonwealth entities.

 General Counsel are trusted legal advisers to entity heads across the Commonwealth and have a critical leadership role to play in Commonwealth legal services.

-As the managers of individual legal practices in Commonwealth entities, the General Counsel cohort also has a key role to play in developing and contributing to high professional standards in legal practice management more broadly.
+As the managers of individual legal practices in Commonwealth entities, they also play a key role in developing and contributing to high professional standards in legal practice management more broadly.

-The Secretary's Review envisaged that General Counsel, working together, would drive changes that improve efficiency and work against duplication of effort and resources across in-house legal areas.
+The Secretary's Review envisaged General Counsel working together to drive changes to improve efficiency and avoid duplicating effort and resources across in-house legal areas.

 A shared understanding

-General Counsel and heads of legal will lead and promote their entity's engagement in the AGLS, including supporting their staff to participate in training, development and secondment opportunities.
+General Counsel and heads of legal will lead and promote their entity's engagement in the AGLS.
+This includes supporting their staff to take part in training, development and secondment opportunities.

-The Whole of Australian Government Legal Services Panel (recommendation 10 of the Secretary's Review), commenced on 15 August 2019 and supports the purchase of external legal services in a coordinated and efficient way.
+The Whole of Australian Government Legal Services Panel (recommendation 10 of the Secretary's Review), commenced on 15 August 2019.
+It supports the purchase of external legal services in a coordinated and efficient way.

 The AGLS Board

-The membership of the AGLS Board will be drawn from General Counsel and heads of legal as well as other senior Australian government lawyers.
-Visit the Leadership team page for more information about the Board.
+Membership of the AGLS Board is drawn from General Counsel and heads of legal, as well as other senior Australian Government lawyers.